Extreme weather drives surge in Pakistan child marriages – DW – 09/03/2024

 Pakistan's patriarchal society has only compounded the problem.

-"Girls are seen as a burden in the larger families, and someone to be offloaded soon," said Afia Salam.
+"Girls are seen as a burden in the larger families, and someone to be offloaded soon," said Afia Salam, a journalist focused on environmental and gender issues.

 "This patriarchal thinking must be addressed through awareness," she stressed.